When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Methods

 \subsection{\lodo{}-Weighted Explanations}

 For interpretable detection, we want to explain \emph{why} a classifier flagged a particular input as malicious.
 A natural approach identifies which features contributed most.
-For input $x$ with SAE features $\mathbf{z}$, the influence of feature $j$ is:
+For input $x$ with SAE features $\mathbf{z}$, the influence of feature $j$ is $z_j \cdot w_j$.
 However, high-influence features may be dataset shortcuts rather than genuinely predictive features.
 We propose \textbf{\lodo{}-weighted explanations}:

-where $r_j$ is the \lodo{} retention score (Eq.~5).
+where $r_j$ is the \lodo{} retention score.
 This downweights dataset shortcuts and promotes features that remained predictive across distribution shifts.